tobialun/AIOLists/README.md

 ## Planned Features in Order
 - Speed up the loading time of lists in Stremio
+- Merged search
+- Randomize option for lists without sort options.
 - Support for Streams/TV lists from external addons
-- Merged search
 - Support for PIN-less Trakt connection
 - Maybe features:
     - Switching Profiles